neovov/FlashElement/README.md

 	my_object_element.addEventListener("click", handleFreakinClick, false);

-And just handle it like a regular <div> or whatever?
+And just handle it like a regular &lt;div&gt; or whatever?
 Well… I do, so I tested this proof of concept and it seems to work.

 # Features #

 - Can dispatch AS3 events or custom events (make a new Event("whatever")) to the DOM
 - Communicate to a JS bridge which can create the markup too (SWFObject style, but… lighter)
 - Clean existing AS3 events to dispatch them to the DOM.
-Some AS3 event's properties doesn't make sense on the DOM (such as event.stage)
+Some AS3 events' properties doesn't make sense on the DOM (such as event.stage)
 - Custom events can be used via ondataavailable and onlosecapture in IE which doesn't support custom events on a tag.
 Have a look at the example.html to see how to handle it
 - No framework needed (nor SWFObject)